AdrianAntico/AutoQuant/README.md

 1. Pull in data from your data warehouse (or from wherever) and clean it up
 2. Run all the applicable feature engineering functions, such as <code>AutoLagRollStats()</code>, <code>AutoWord2VecModeler()</code>, <code>CreateCalendarVariables()</code>, <code>CreateHolidayVariables()</code>, etc.
-3. Partition your data with <code>AutoDataPartition()</code> if you don't want to go with a 70/20/10 split that is automatically applied in the supervised learning model functions if you don't supply the ValidationData and TestData.
+3. Partition your data with <code>AutoDataPartition()</code> if you want to go with a data split other than 70/20/10, which is automatically applied in the supervised learning functions if you don't supply the ValidationData and TestData (and TrainOnFull is set to FALSE).
 4. Run <code>AutoCatBoostRegression()</code> or <code>AutoCatBoostClassifier()</code> or <code>AutoCatBoostMultiClass()</code> with GPU if you have access to one
 5. Run <code>AutoXGBoostRegression()</code> or <code>AutoXGBoostClassifier()</code> or <code>AutoXGBoostMultiClass()</code> with GPU if you have access to one
 6. Run <code>AutoH2oGBMRegression()</code> or <code>AutoH2oGBMClassifier()</code> or <code>AutoH2oGBMMultiClass()</code> if you have the patience to wait for a CPU build.